-I'll show you how to make a quick and easy Sumac spice substitute that can add a similar flavor to your recipes.
+I'll show you how to make a quick and easy Sumac spice substitute that can add a similar flavor to your recipes including meats, grains, and fresh or grilled vegetables.
 Unfortunately, this sumac alternative is just that, an alternative.
 It will not add the same vibrant color or impart a rich flavor.
 To get the full effect, only sumac powder will do.

 🛒 Sumac Substitute Ingredients